NCAA Season 90 basketball tournaments: Scores

-First-seed playoff
+First seed playoff

-Winner faces Perpetual Help, while loser faces JRU, in the semifinals.
+Winner faces the #4 seed, while loser faces the #3 seed, in the semifinals (the #3 and #4 seed were to be determined on the next game).
 Either way, both teams had twice-to-beat advantage in the semifinals.

-Third–seed playoff
+Third seed playoff

 Winner faces Arellano, while loser faces San Beda, in the semifinals.
 Either way, both teams have to win twice in the semifinals to progress.

 Bracket

 Semifinals

 San Beda and Arellano had the twice-to-beat advantage; they only had to win once, while their opponents twice, to advance to the Finals.